• Skip to primary navigation

 3. An easy way to invest without having to do too much research

 If you do not have the know-how and/or time to do the research and valuations on individual stocks and equities.
 Fret not, there are a few options out there for us Malaysians.
-Some better than others.
+Some are better than others.

-1. Trade Yourself
+Choice 1 – Trade Yourself

 First off, I’ll have to have this option here.
 This is what I do, I invest and trade stocks myself.
 I pay no annual fees or management fees.
 I only pay brokerage which comes to about RM8 or 0.1% whichever is higher.

 This option is available to everyone.
 If you have the time to do some research and think logically, anyone can do it.
-To start investing in stocks, you can head hERE for a guide.
+To start investing in stocks, you can head here for a guide.

-Exchange-Traded Funds would be my choice and recommendation if you don’t want to trade and invest in stocks on your own.
+Exchange-traded funds would be my choice and recommendation if you don’t want to trade and invest in stocks on your own.
 Depending on the ETFs you invest in, you can be exposed to all sorts of asset classes in different sectors and regions.
 There are tons of ETFs around the world, so take your pick.

-Specifically, I’d recommend passive index funds if you’re looking to invest long term.
+Specifically, I’d recommend passive index funds if you’re looking to invest long-term.
 Most noteworthy ones can be found in the US ie. the Vanguard S&P 500 index fund.
 You can learn how to invest in US stocks hERE.

 Unbeknownst to many, we have a few ETFs here in Malaysia.
 The closest we can get to an S&P 500 fund is the MyETF Dow Jones US, which provides you the exposure to the US equity market.
 Somewhat similar to the S&P 500 ETF that mainly indicates the performance of the US market, there is FTSE Bursa Malaysia KLCI ETF (FBMKLCI-EA).
 Where the S&P 500 fund tracks 500 shares, ours tracks only the top 30 largest companies in Malaysia.

-3. Unit Trusts and Mutual Funds
+Choice 3 – Unit Trusts and Mutual Funds

 Last but not least, mutual funds & unit trusts.
 I don’t like unit trusts because of one huge factor – FEES.